Yandex Cloud

 For a successful DNS domain rights check based on a CNAME record, make sure the _acme-challenge subdomain of the domain name you are checking has no other resource records except CNAME.
 For example, for the _acme-challenge.example.com. domain name, there should only be a CNAME record and no TXT record.

-Viewing certificate issue statusViewing certificate issue status
+Viewing the certificate issue statusViewing the certificate issue status

 You can view the certificate issue status and possible issue errors in the management console:

-1. Select Certificate Manager.
+1. Navigate to Certificate Manager.

 2. Select the certificate from the list.